WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 The latest wave will be shown on the game end screen.

 Fireworks are now available in Simulacrum for VanillaVoids support.\
-Warbanners pop on Boss Waves similiar to teleporters.\
+Warbanners drop on Boss Waves similiar to teleporters.
-Unstable Transmitter now teleports you to the Focus, just like falling off the map would.
 #

 ### Artifacts